Mistake35/Cedar-Django/README.md

 # Optional but recommended things

 17.
-Optional, but recommended: using gunicorn instead of runserver Run `pip3 install gunicorn`
+Using gunicorn instead of runserver

+Run `pip3 install gunicorn`

 See if it works: `python3 -m gunicorn closedverse.wsgi --bind 127.0.0.1:8000`.
 If it does, edit the systemd service to use gunicorn instead of runserver.

-18.
+19.
 Reverse proxying using apache2 (If you use nginx, you can lookup a tutorial)

 Run `sudo a2enmod proxy proxy_fcgi proxy_http`, `cd /etc/apache2/sites-available` then `sudo nano cedar-django.conf`